Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Introduction

 The ability of LLMs to report internal computations is reminiscent of human metacognition --- the ability to reflect on one's own thoughts and mental processes to guide behavior and communication \citep{fleming2024metacognition,ericsson1980verbal}.
-In humans, metacognition involves distinguishable first-order processes (e.g., performing a task) and second-order processes (e.g., monitoring and reflecting on how the task is performed).
-For example, when answering a quiz question, first-order processes generate the answer, while second-order metacognitive judgment generates the feeling of confidence about that answer.
-These two levels of processing rely on distinct neural mechanisms in the human brain.
-Metacognitive abilities of this kind could benefit LLMs by improving performance on complex tasks through self-monitoring and by reducing hallucinations through uncertainty awareness.
-However, these same capabilities also raise significant concerns for AI safety: if LLMs can monitor and manipulate their neural signals to avoid external detection, oversight mechanisms relying on neural-based monitoring \citep{he2024llm, han2025internal, li2025internal, yang2024interpretability} may become ineffective against LLMs pursuing undesirable objectives.
+Consider how we understand when someone says ``hello'' to us.
+Human language understanding involves many unconscious processes: parsing sounds, recognizing phonemes, retrieving word meanings, and building interpretations.
+We do not have conscious access to many of these intermediate computations: we can only consciously access the final understanding (``they said `hello'''), but cannot introspect how our brain distinguishes ``hello'' from ``yellow'' or whether certain neurons fire during this process.
+This illustrates a key principle: humans cannot monitor (through second-order metacognitive processes) all of their internal (first-order) cognitive processes.
+Crucially, the first-order and second-order processes rely on distinct neural mechanisms.
+Metacognitive abilities of this kind benefit LLMs by improving performance on complex tasks through self-monitoring (e.g., reducing hallucinations through uncertainty awareness).
+However, these same capabilities also raise significant concerns for AI safety: if LLMs can monitor and control their neural signals (intentionally or manipulated by adversarial attacks) to avoid external detection, oversight relying on neural-based monitoring \citep{he2024llm, han2025internal, li2025internal, yang2024interpretability} may become ineffective against LLMs pursuing undesirable objectives.